tim-one/frac2dec/README.md

 aggregate candidate scores.
 A mere handful of decimal digits total is typically enough for this purpose, and the fewer the better.

+Note: in that context, while denominators can become very large, so can numerators.
+An aggregate score is typically in a range from 0 to a small multiple of the number of voters.
+So rhe number of digits in the integer part of the ratio is always reasonably small.
+That's the why focus here is on minimizing the number of fractional digits.

 **Q**: How accurate is this?

 **A**: While it produces decimal literals that approximate the